NGU Athletic Bands Receive New Marching Orders

 Tigerville, SC (July 30, 2020) This fall, Gary Rhoden will step into the role of director of athletic bands at North Greenville University.

-Rhoden has spent the past nine years in public education.
+Rhoden has spent the past nine years in public education, most recently at Byrnes High School.
 Ensembles under his direction have received numerous accolades and awards and performed at the Bands of America’s Regionals, Super Regionals, and Grand National Competitions, as well as the Allstate Sugar Bowl and even Walt Disney World.

 In his new role, Rhoden will direct the NGU Marching Crusaders, the marching band ensemble that performs at all home football games, select away games, area parades, and numerous high school competitions throughout the school year.